 Cupcake costume done!
 With the perfect cherry on top, of course!

 Our little cupcake loved her costume!
-She has already worn it at two Halloween parties, and another dress-up fair at school, too!
+She has already worn it to two Halloween parties, a dress-up fair at school, and at a costume Christmas party, too!

 Go on, try your hand at this cupcake costume and dress your cuties in the most deliciously adorable outfit!
 Pair it with a white shirt and some colorful leggings, and you’ll have the sweetest Halloween treat in town!